-- 3.1 ANZAP and its members are committed to demonstrating a culture in which the following values and principles can thrive: - 3.1.1 Respect for the essential humanity worth and dignity of all people; - 3.1.2 Honouring the trust placed in them by their clients and protecting the integrity of that relationship; - 3.1.3 Recognition of and respect for the cultural, religious, and sexual diversity among people and opposing discrimination and promoting fair and impartial conduct; - 3.1.4 Respect for the privacy of members and their clients and the preservation of the confidentiality of information obtained during the course of their work; - 3.1.5 Protection of members' rights and promotion of their responsibilities; - 3.1.6 Competence and good governance; and - 3.1.7 Abiding by the laws of the society in which they are situated. - 3.2 These principles can be encapsulated in two overarching values: Respect and Integrity.
+- 3.1 ANZAP and its members are committed to demonstrating a culture in which the following values and principles can thrive: - 3.1.1 Respect for the essential humanity, worth and dignity of all people; - 3.1.2 Honouring the trust placed in them by their clients and protecting the therapeutic integrity, mutuality, and asymmetry of that relationship; - 3.1.3 Recognition of and respect for the cultural, religious, and sexual diversity among people and opposing discrimination and promoting fair and impartial conduct; - 3.1.4 Respect for the privacy of members and their clients and the preservation of the confidentiality of information obtained during the course of their work; - 3.1.5 Protection of members' rights and advocacy for members; - 3.1.6 Competence in clinical practice; - 3.1.7 Abiding by the laws of the society in which they are situated. - 3.2 These principles can be encapsulated in two overarching values: Respect and Integrity.
 While elements of the code can overlap between these values, all elements attempt to give expression to them.